-In this research, I will collaborate with graduate student Patricia Pujols who is focusing on investigating how alcohol affects the gut microbiome and its impact on the tolerance and sensitivity of Drosophila melanogaster.
-The objective of this research is to sequence the ribosomal subunit 16s of the bacteria in the microbiome of the gut in the fruit fly exposed to alcohol using nanopore sequencing.
-The experiment begins by aging wild-type Drosophila melanogaster fruit flies (canton-s) for 50 days.
-On the 50th day, we divide the flies into three groups: the first group is the control group in which no intervention is performed on the flies; the second group is the first exposure of water on one sample of flies and alcohol to the other sample; and the third group, two exposures of water and alcohol to two different samples.
-Ten guts of the fruit fly are extracted from each of the samples of the three groups and placed separately on nine Eppendorf tubes containing 500 µL of PBS, a sterile buffer.
-We follow strict aseptic techniques by sterilizing the flies in 70% alcohol and washing them in sterile PBS to wash away the alcohol.
-Proper sterilization is crucial to prevent the introduction of other microorganisms that could alter the gut microbiome and significantly impact the experiment's outcomes.
+In this research, I will collaborate with graduate student Patricia Pujols who is focusing on investigating how alcohol affects the gut microbiome and its impact on the tolerance and sensitivity in young and old Drosophila melanogaster.
+The objective of this research is to sequence the gene encoding the ribosomal subunit 16s of the bacteria in the microbiome of the gut in the fruit fly exposed or not to alcohol using Nanopore sequencing.
+The experiment begins by aging wild-type (Canton-S) Drosophila melanogaster fruit flies for 7 days or 50 days to collect young and old flies, respectively.
+At the desired age, we divide the flies into three groups named: 1) Control, 2) one exposure and 3) two exposures.
+The protocol runs for three days where ethanol or water is given to the flies on day 1 or day 3.
+For ‘Group 1, Control’ no intervention is performed on the flies but are placed in the same incubators as the other groups for three days.
+‘Group 2, 1 exposure’ are exposed on day 1 to water for 20 minutes, on day 2 placed on regular food, and on day 3 exposed to ethanol for 20 minutes.
+‘Group 3, 2 exposures’ are exposed to ethanol on day 1 and day 3.
+On day 3, flies are dissected and 10 guts per sample are collected 500 µL sterile PBS.
+For each sample, three replicates are collected.
+Importantly, when collecting the samples we follow strict aseptic techniques by sterilizing the flies in 70% alcohol and washing them in sterile PBS to wash away the alcohol.
+Proper sterilization is crucial to prevent the contamination of the gut sample with surface bacteria that could significantly impact the 16s rRNAseq outcome.
 Then, the guts are flash-frozen in dry ice.
-The guts are homogenized in PBS, and extract the gDNA using a gDNA extraction kit and subsequently sequence the samples in the nanopore sequencing machine.
+The guts are homogenized in PBS and the gDNA will be extracted using a gDNA extraction kit and subsequently sequence the samples in the Nanopore sequencing machine.
+Currently, we are working on the protocol and are in communication with Prof. Miguel Urdaneta who is helping us with Nanopore sequencing.